This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Numbness, tingling, or pain in your hands or feet

-- Bruising easily, purple patches around your eyes
+- Bruising easily, or purple patches around your eyes

 How is amyloidosis diagnosed?

 Amyloidosis can be hard to diagnose because the signs and symptoms are similar to other conditions.
 Your healthcare provider will examine you and ask about your symptoms.
-Tell your provider when signs and symptoms started.
-Your provider will check for a skin rash or swelling in your joints.
-You may also need any of the following, based on your signs and symptoms:
+You may need any of the following:

 - Blood and urine samples are tested for the protein.
 The tests may also show signs of organ damage.
 Your liver and thyroid may be checked to see how well they are working.